Ghiyath al-Din Mahmud

 Ghiyath al-Din Mahmud (غیاث الدین محمود), was Sultan of the Ghurid Empire from 1206 to 1212.
-He was son of Ghiyath al-Din Muhammad the nephew of Muhammad Ghuri whom he succeeded in 1206.
+He was son of Ghiyath al-Din Muhammad, and the nephew of Muhammad Ghuri whom he succeeded in 1206.

 Rise to power

 Ghiyath was the son of Ghiyath al-Din Muhammad, who was the brother of Mu'izz al-Din Muhammad.
 When Mu'izz al-Din Muhammad was assassinated in 1206 in India, the Ghurid Empire fell into civil war; the Turkic ghulams supported Ghiyath, while the native Iranian soldiers supported Baha al-Din Sam II.
 Baha al-Din Sam II, however, died after a few days later, which made the Iranian soldiers support his two sons Jalal al-Din Ali and Ala al-Din Muhammad.
 Meanwhile, Firuzkuh was controlled by the Ghurid prince Diya al-Din Muhammad.
 Ghiyath, however, managed to defeat them all and crown himself as Sultan of the Ghurid Empire.
 However, Jalal al-Din managed to capture Ghazni, and made his brother the ruler of the city.